Stuck at home and without a gym to stay moving? Isolation and distancing doesn’t mean you need your health to deteriorate.

 COVID-19 has affected us all — and if we’re not careful, it can continue to affect our lives long after the virus has been removed.

 As a women’s health specialist, I’m continuing to find my patients who feel tired, weak, and, as my patients often put it… “blah.”
-More than ever, many (both men and women) are spending too much time slouched in a bad posture on the couch.
+More than ever, many (both men and women) are spending too much time slouched on the couch or in a chair.

 Aside from struggling physically, many are struggling mentally, too.